EXTENDED BUSINESS HOURS

 Wall-Mounted Range Hoods:

-Step 3: Mount range hood and secure it to the brackets.
+• Step 3: Mount the range hood and secure it to the brackets.

-For the reminder range hood mount styles, the process will be similar, here are the few steps that will need to be altered or added.
+For the remaining range hood mount styles, the process will be similar.
+Here are the few steps that will need to be altered or added.

 Under-Cabinet Hoods:

-Step 3: Install wooden spacers between the cabinet bottom and top of the range hood if there is a recess.
+• Step 3: Install wooden spacers between the cabinet bottom and the top of the range hood if there is a recess.

 Island Range Hoods: